 Hash your password when connecting through wired 802.1x authentication

-has been the default network configuration tool since Ubuntu 20.
-Several hash solutions based on netplan
+netplan has been the default network configuration tool since Ubuntu 20.
+Several hash solutions based on netplan didn’t work in practice, so I switched to the ifupdown for configuration.

 Current os version: Ubuntu 20.04 focal